-- (a) The record of an appeal includes:

-- (1) Department's decision or action being appealed;

-- (2) Appeal statement;

-- (3) Evidence received or considered;

-- (4) Pleadings, procedural rulings, and other non-evidentiary materials;

-- (5) Examiner findings, conclusions, and decision; and

-- (6) Hearing recording.

-(b) The Examiner's administrative file may include other information or materials that are not part of the record.
+- (a) The On conclusion of a hearing the record of an appeal includes: - (1) Department's decision or action being appealed; - (2) Appeal statement; - (3) Evidence received or considered admitted; - (4) Pleadings, procedural rulings, and other non-evidentiary materials; - (5) Examiner findings, conclusions, and decision; and - (6) Hearing recording. - (b) The Examiner's administrative file may include other information or materials that are not part of the record.